Ali Khoynezhad: Lawsuit

 In 2018, the estate of actor Bill Paxton filed a lawsuit against Cedars-Sinai Medical Center and surgeon Khoynezhad for a Bentall operation performed on February 14, 2017, for congenital bicuspid aortic valve disease and an ascending aortic aneurysm.
 The late actor developed a hemorrhagic stroke on hospital day 11 and died.
 Khoynezhad was comfortable with his care and denied any wrongdoing; however, the hospital decided to settle the lawsuit due to publicity reasons.

 During the course of the lawsuit, the plaintiff attorneys started an aggressive online campaign aimed at damaging Khoynezhad's reputation.
-They described Paxton's operation as “maverick, high-risk, and unconventional,” although Bentall is a half-century-old cardiac operation.
+They described Paxton's operation as "maverick, high-risk, and unconventional", although the Bentall procedure is a half-century-old cardiac operation.
 Furthermore, and without any evidence, Khoynezhad was accused of not being at Paxton's bedside when the complication happened.

 Finally, there were online rumors that Khoynezhad left Cedars-Sinai Medical Center because of Paxton's operation.
 However, Khoynezhad gave his six-month notice of resignation in December 2016, three months prior to Paxton's operation.
-Reflecting on the ordeal in an interview, Khoynezhad stated that the plaintiff's attorneys seemed determined to discredit him without any evidence.
-He affirmed that the primary focus of his 30-year career has always been to take good care of his patients and save lives.
-While he acknowledged the significant personal "wear and tear" the situation caused him and his family, he refused to let the tactics interfere with his profession.
-Invoking the foundational legal philosophy of John Locke, he concluded, "basic rules of law apply and just because someone says so it does not mean you are guilty.”